 An increasingly common solution for this type of problems is repairing through the application of composite strips, the most frequent of which is Carbon Fiber Reinforced Polymers (CFRPs) bonded by an Epoxy Resin.
 It is a method of easy application and very good results in the carrying capacity increase of the applied elements.

-Due to the increasing use of these types of solutions, from the R & D department of Mercor Tecresa, a Fire Protection system has been developed for these elements hurling a Carbon Fiber membrane of 50 mm at the Tecwool F mortar, achieving that during 120 minutes the CFRP does not reach the critical temperature of 81.4 ° C. The system is being tested under the current test standard UNE-EN 1363-1 Fire resistance tests.
+Due to the increasing use of these types of solutions, from the R&D department of mercor tecresa®, a fire protection system has been developed for these elements shooting out Tecwool®F Mortar to a Carbon Fiber membrane of 50 mm, achieving that during 120 minutes the CFRP does not reach the critical temperature of 81.4 ° C. The system is being tested under the current test standard UNE-EN 1363-1 Fire resistance tests.
 Part 1: General requirements.

 This type of substrate usually presents adhesion problems because it lacks porosity or roughness.
-A simple method to achieve a correct bonding of the Tecwool F Mortarover the CFRP is to perform a fresh duster on the last layer of the membrane with silica sand thus achieving the desired roughness.
-It is also possible to subsequently paint the Tecwool F mortar with elastic acrylic coatings that form a barrier to the passage of water vapor.
-Before proceeding to paint it, always wait until the Tecwool F(28 days) mortar is baked.
+A simple method to achieve a correct bonding of the Tecwool®F Mortar over the CFRP is to perform a fresh duster on the last layer of the membrane with silica sand thus achieving the desired roughness.
+It is also possible to subsequently paint the Tecwool®F Mortar with elastic acrylic coatings that form a barrier to the passage of water vapor.
+Before proceeding to paint it, always wait until the Tecwool®F Mortar is baked (28 days).